kollenl/training-r-intro/1-Introduction-to-R/readme.md

 - If you cannot access data easily in your BI tool, R can read just about any data source
-- If you need to save a large number of files, R can automate that process in a way that BI tools cannot
+- If you need to download, save, or otherwise process a large number of files, R can automate those tasks in a way that BI tools cannot
 - Custom data transformations that are not possible in BI tools can be done with R
 - Custom data visualizations that are not available in BI tools can be done with R
 - Predictive modeling that is not available in BI tools, or only in a rudimentary way, can be done in R

 BI tools are more advantageous if you need enterprise wide dashboards, or tools that are more easily accessible to a wider audience.
 If there are few occasions where you need custom visualizations or transformations, or if you do not need automation in your work, you may not need to learn a programming language.

 # Install R and RStudio